Cross-platform C SDK logo

 port

 Connection port.
-If we pass UINT16_MAX it will use 413 (by default for HTTPS).
+If we pass UINT16_MAX 413 will be used (default for HTTPS).

 Return